My JC Path: A Tax expert with a passion for people and progress

 So, what does Senga get up to in a typical day?

-Recently, I assisted with the introduction of the Personal Tax Compliance Centre and have taken over the role of managing this - that definitely takes up a large portion of my time.
+I manage the Personal Tax Compliance Centre - that definitely takes up a large portion of my time.
 Previously, we worked as individual offices but now we work as a firm, ensuring that we can support each other both technically and practically.
 The COVID-19 lockdown forced this introduction slightly earlier than planned... but it meant that we were in a really good position to serve clients whilst having to work from home.
+We can now offer staff hybrid working which helps maintain a good work/life balance.

 Tell us a bit about your role at the Association of Taxation Technicians (ATT) and what this entails?

-I am also an elected member of the ATT Council.
-It's a real honour to be elected and I'm delighted to be in a position to help guide the strategy and continue the tremendous work the Association does for the profession.
+I was elected to the ATT Council in 2017.
+It was a real honour to be elected and I'm delighted to be in a position to help guide the strategy and continue the tremendous work the Association does for the profession and public education.

 Have you always been interested in tax as a career path?